safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

     }
   }
 }
 ```

 **What is happening here?**
-`required_version` is your Terraform version validation.  that insure your terraform code syntax matches with installed Terraform version.
+- `required_version` is your Terraform version validation.
+That ensure your terraform code syntax matches with the installed Terraform version.
 You can your terraform version with `terraform -v`.
-`required_providers`.`source` is the name of NewRelic providers.
-Thats brings the NewRelic Provider into terrafom to interact with the new relic.
+- `required_providers`.`source` is the name of NewRelic providers.
+That's brings the NewRelic Provider into terrafom to interact with the new relic.
-`required_providers`.`version` ensure new relic provider verion that you wish to use.
+- `required_providers`.`version` ensure the new relic provider version that you wish to use.

 ```hcl
 provider "newrelic" {